-We highly recommend you to have a look to the Short-Term Rentals Ordinance (Administrative Code Chapter 41.A).
+We highly recommend you to have a look at the Short-Term Rentals Ordinance (Administrative Code Chapter 41.A).
 You should visit the website of the Office of Short-Term Rentals.
 You can reach them at email@example.com / 415.575.9179.

 Hosts conditions in San Francisco